AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Liability Coverage

-The minimum liability coverage is often not enough to protect you.
-We recommend at least $500,000 of both bodily injury and property damage liability.
+Minimum liability coverage is often not enough to protect you.
+We recommend limits of at least 100/300/100 in bodily injury and property damage liability.

 Comprehensive Coverage

-Comprehensive coverage is not required unless you are taking out a loan or lease.
-It covers any damage to your car that is not due to collisions, such as weather damage, earthquake damage, landslide damage, or theft.
+Comprehensive coverage is only required if you take out a loan or lease.
+It covers non-collision damage such as weather damage, earthquake damage, landslide damage, or theft.

-The limit for comprehensive coverage is the actual market value of your car.
+The limit for comprehensive coverage is the actual market value of your car, which is its worth now, not what you paid for it.
 You can find the actual market value of your car by going to a car pricing website, such as Kelley Blue Book or Edmunds, and plugging in your model, make, year, and mileage.
-Understand that your car will have depreciated in price from the wear and tear of driving.
-The actual market value of your car is not what you paid for it, but what it is worth now.
+Keep in mind that your car will have depreciated in price from the wear and tear of driving.

 Collision Coverage

-Collision coverage is similar to comprehensive coverage in that it is not required unless you are taking out a lease or loan.
-It covers the costs of repairing or replacing your vehicle in the case of an at-fault collision.
+Similar to comprehensive coverage, collision coverage is not required unless you have a lease or loan.
+It covers repairing or replacing your vehicle in the case of an at-fault collision whether it’s with another vehicle or a stationary object.
 The limit for collision coverage is the actual market value of your car.

 Uninsured Motorist Coverage

-Even though it is illegal to drive without insurance in Maryland, some still do.
-In order to protect yourself financially if you get hit by an uninsured motorist, we recommend getting at least $500,000 in coverage.
-This is the same amount of uninsured or underinsured motorist coverage as your bodily injury liability limits.
+Even though driving without insurance in Maryland is illegal, some still do.
+In order to protect yourself financially if you get hit by an uninsured motorist, we recommend getting coverage that matches your bodily injury liability limits.

 Medical Payments Coverage

-When looking into medical payments coverage, consider your financial situation and health insurance.
-If you do not have health insurance or have a high deductible on your health insurance, we recommend purchasing coverage with higher limits up to $500,000 in coverage2.
+Consider your financial situation and health insurance when looking into medical payments coverage.
+If you do not have health insurance or have a high deductible on your health insurance, we recommend purchasing coverage.2 MedPay limits typically range from $1,000 to $10,000.

 How to Lower Premiums in Maryland

-3. Pay attention to the discounts that your auto insurance provider offers.
-We’ve seen discounts for being a loyal customer, being a good driver, being a good student, or taking a defensive driving course.
+1. Take advantage of discounts your auto insurance provider offers.
+Many companies offer discounts for being a loyal customer, a good driver, a good student, or taking a defensive driving course.

-4. Raise your deductible.
+2. Raise your deductible.
 The higher your deductible, the lower your premium.
-If you couldn’t afford a higher deductible were you to get in an accident tomorrow, though, you shouldn’t raise it.
+Make sure you can afford the higher deductible in the event of an accident.

 Proof of Car Insurance in Maryland

 Maryland accepts both paper and digital forms of insurance.
-If you want to keep your auto insurance digital, your insurer may provide a mobile app.
-Otherwise, you can download a digital version of your auto ID card.
+If you want to keep your auto insurance digital, you can use your insurer’s mobile app or download a digital version of your auto ID card.

 Driving Laws in Maryland